Operation Kraai: Capture of Yogyakarta

 After hearing of the surprise attack, Indonesian military commander General Sudirman broadcast Perintah kilat (quick command) via radios.
 He also requested Sukarno and other leaders to evacuate and join his guerrilla army.
 After a cabinet meeting, they refused and decided to stay in Yogyakarta and keep communicating with the United Nations and Komisi Tiga Negara (Trilateral Commission) envoys.
 Sukarno also announced a plan for "emergency government" in Sumatra, in the event something happened to the Indonesian leadership in Yogyakarta.

 Meanwhile, 2,600 fully armed Dutch troops (infantry and paratroopers) led by Colonel Dirk Reinhard Adelbert van Langen had gathered in Maguwo, ready to capture Yogyakarta.
 On that same day, most of Yogyakarta fell into Dutch hands, with key targets like the air force and chief-of-staff headquarters razed by both Indonesian "scorched earth" tactics and Dutch bombing.
 Indonesian President Sukarno, Vice-president Mohammad Hatta, and ex-prime minister Sutan Sjahrir were seized by the Dutch and subsequently exiled to Bangka.
 They let themselves be captured hoping it would outrage international support.
 However, this action was later criticised among Indonesian military circles which regarded it as an act of cowardice by the political leadership.
 Sultan Hamengkubuwono IX stayed at his palace in Yogyakarta and did not leave during the entire occupation.
 The Sultan himself refused to cooperate with the Dutch administration and rejected mediation attempts by the pro-Dutch Sultan of Pontianak Hamid II.

 By 20 December, all remaining Republican troops in Yogyakarta had been withdrawn.
 Offensives were also conducted in other areas in Java and most of Sumatra.
 All parts of Indonesia except Aceh and some cantons in Sumatra fell under Dutch control.
 Sudirman, who was suffering from tuberculosis, led the guerrillas from his sickbed.
-General Abdul Haris Nasution, military commander of Java territories, declared the military government in Java and initiated a new guerrilla tactic called Pertahanan Keamanan Rakyat Semesta (Nation in Arms), transforming the Javan countryside into a guerrilla front with civilian support.
+General Abdul Haris Nasution, military commander of Java territories, declared the military government in Java and initiated a new guerrilla tactic called Pertahanan Keamanan Rakyat Semesta ("universal people's defense and security"), transforming the Javan countryside into a guerrilla front with civilian support.

 A previously planned emergency government was declared on 19 December, the Emergency Government of the Republic of Indonesia, based in Bukittinggi, West Sumatra, led by Sjafruddin Prawiranegara.
 Sudirman radioed his immediate support for this government.